Contact WKW

 317.920.6400

-Something even more unfortunate than an injury to an Indiana resident is an injury that could’ve been prevented or avoided.
-If you sustained an injury or were almost injured because someone else put you in harm’s way, you may have a case for compensation.
-Whether that individual did so on purpose or unintentionally, you may be able to pursue damages for endangerment if their actions led—or could have led—directly to harm or injury.
+Injuries that could have been prevented or avoided are some of the most unfortunate.
+You may have a case for compensation if you sustained an injury or were almost injured because someone else put you in harm’s way.
+Whether that individual did so intentionally or unintentionally, you may be able to pursue damages for endangerment if their actions led—or could have led—directly to harm or injury.
+Reckless endangerment is a criminal offense that can apply in auto accidents, assaults, medical malpractice, and many other situations that involve injuries.

 Endangerment encompasses more than just committing crimes; it can also refer to certain cases of negligence.
 Whether the victim was put into danger intentionally or by accident, they may still have a case for compensation.